 Independent Curators International (ICI) supports the work of curators to help create stronger art communities through experimentation, collaboration, and international engagement.
 Curators are arts community leaders and organizers who champion artistic practice; build essential infrastructures and institutions; and generate public engagement with art.
 Our collaborative programs connect curators across generations, and across social, political and cultural borders.
 They form an international framework for sharing knowledge and resources — promoting cultural exchange, access to art, and public awareness for the curator’s role.

 Miguel Amado is a curator, researcher and critic.
-He has been senior curator at Middlesbrough Institute of Modern Art, England; curator at Tate St Ives, England; and curator at the Centro de Artes Visuais in Coimbra, Portugal.
-He was the curator of the Portuguese Pavilion at the 2013 Venice Biennale.
-As a freelancer, he has also curated exhibitions and projects at various institutions and events, including apexart in New York; the Museu Coleção Berardo in Lisbon; Frieze Projects at Frieze London; Art Projects at London Art Fair; No Soul for Sale: A Festival of Independents at the X Initiative in New York and Tate Modern in London; and the 2015 edition of Foro Arte Cáceres, Spain.
-He has been a curatorial fellow at Rhizome at the New Museum and Independent Curators International in New York as well as a curator-in-residence at the International Studio and Curatorial Program and the Abrons Arts Center also in New York.
-He is a critic for Artforum and his writing has also appeared in magazines such as The Exhibitionist.
-He is adviser at FRAC Pays de la Loire in Nantes.
-He has been a lecturer, symposium organiser and jury member for organisations such as Istituto Europeo di Design in Venice; ARCO in Madrid; and Fundación Botin in Santander, Spain.
-He is attending the MRes in Curatorial/Knowledge at Goldsmiths, University of London, and is a graduate of the MA in Curating Contemporary Art at the Royal College of Art in London.
-Further education includes Night School at the New Museum in New York; Innovative Leadership at the Victoria & Albert Museum in London; Decolonial Summer School at the University College Roosevelt, University of Utrecht, in Middelburg, The Netherlands; Tate Intensive at Tate Modern in London; and the Independent Curators International Curatorial Intensive at the Ullens Center for Contemporary Art in Beijing.
+He is director of Sirius Arts Centre, Cobh, Co.
+Cork, Ireland.
+He has been director of Cork Printmakers, Ireland; senior curator at Middlesbrough Institute of Modern Art, England; curator at Tate St Ives, England; curator-in-residence at Abrons Arts Center, New York; curatorial fellow at Rhizome at the New Museum, New York; curator at the Centro de Artes Visuais in Coimbra, Portugal.
+As a freelancer, he was the curator of the Portuguese Pavilion at the 2013 Venice Biennale and has curated exhibitions and projects at various institutions and events, including the 2015 edition of Foro Arte Cáceres, Spain; apexart, New York; Museu Coleção Berardo, Lisbon; Frieze Projects at Frieze London; No Soul for Sale: A Festival of Independents at the X Initiative, New York, and Tate Modern, London.
+He has also been a curatorial fellow at Independent Curators International, New York; curator-in-residence at the International Studio and Curatorial Program, New York; and adviser at FRAC Pays de la Loire in Nantes.
+He has been a writer, lecturer and symposium organiser for organisations such as Artforum; Istituto Europeo di Design, Venice; and ARCO, Madrid.
+He is a graduate of the MA in Curating Contemporary Art at the Royal College of Art in London.
+Further education includes Night School at the New Museum, New York; Decolonial Summer School at the University College Roosevelt, University of Utrecht, Middelburg, The Netherlands; Tate Intensive at Tate Modern, London; and the Independent Curators International Curatorial Intensive at the Ullens Center for Contemporary Art, Beijing.

 Barcelona-based, Portuguese curator Miguel Amado will present the results of his project as ICI’s 2013 Curatorial Fellow.read more »